 Every Christmas I make cinnamon rolls.
 Yeasty, gorgeous, giant rolls with a thick layer of cream cheese frosting.
 A recipe that took years to prefect into the soft, tender, sweet and cinnamony treat with the thick ribbon of sugary butter center and tangy frosting.
 I make it the night before allowing the second rise to take place overnight in the fridge.
-It’s the first recipe in my first cookbook, The Craft Beer Cookbook.
+It’s the first recipe in my first cookbook, The Craft Beer Cookbook (affiliate link).

 But I also understand that taking two days to make breakfast might not be ideal for most people.
 And there may even be some of you that found your way to this post because yeast terrifies and baffles you the way some people think it takes a wizard to make velvety cheese sauce that doesn’t separate.
 I’m afraid of mall Santas, we all have our thing.